 The text tells of the joy of being, like Simeon, with Jesus and it ends with a further prayer that the long wished-for departure should rapidly ensue.
-Two pieces of unambiguous imagery are the setting of the words----let us go with this Man----where treading quavers in the continuo line suggest the action of walking or moving and, yet again, the melisma on Freuden further accentuating the joy of this moment so naturally feared by Mankind.
+Two pieces of unambiguous imagery are the setting of the words----let us go with this Man----where treading quavers in the continuo line suggest the action of walking or moving and, yet again, the melisma on Freuden which further accentuates the joy of this moment, albeit so naturally feared by Mankind.

 The significance of the first and third arias is indicated by the fact that in performance their combined length is likely to be over fifteen minutes, more than three quarters of the entire work.
 Furthermore, the second aria holds the central keystone position.
 It is every bit as expansive and unhurried as its predecessor, its measured beauty having ensured its place as one of Bach’s most popular movements.
 Warm, rich, low strings embrace the voice ardently.

 Viewed in the most superficial of manners, this aria could be said to be a simple lullaby.
-The tired eyes are enjoined to close and sleep for they no longer have any purpose.
+The tired eyes are enjoined to close and sleep for they no longer have any purpose; the Lutheran maxim 'death has become my sleep' is now the all-emcompassing image.
 The welcome escape from worldly misery, the repeated theme of this cantata, is briefly alluded to in the sixth line of text; it is not the main thrust of the meaning but is significant enough to cause Bach to design the structure of the aria so as to encompass it.

 It is not often noted that the opening motive is derived from the same musical shape as that which initiated the cantata, one rising interval (here a second, previously a sixth) followed by stepwise falling tones.